MuX2001/ftp1-policy/data_processing/README.md

 For gripper and UMI-style data, we approximately align the embodiment to a closed human-hand grasp convention; refer to [definition_pose_gripper_umi.png](./definition_pose_gripper_umi.png).

+For more details, please refer to `docs_Illustration about Ego Data Frame.pptx` and `docs_Illustration about UMI Data Frame.pptx`.

 <a id="dp-observation"></a>
 ## 3. Observation